 This is on a hilltop with full sun in July of the worst drought year of my lifetime after two years prior that were drier than usual.
 The plugs in the foreground are Deschampsia caespitosa, supposedly a grass found in coastal zones.
 They were planted only in March the same year.
 One showed up here a couple of years ago and I have been propagating it.
 They are clearly still showing a tinge of green, having not yet gone completely dormant.
 My guess is that they will make it.
 If I get germination, I'll add the Danthonia californica that also showed up a few years ago this winter and we will all get to see what happens.

-Again, this is primarily Bromus carinatus, Madia graciis, some Stipa on the left and Lotus purshianus, along with various members of the Everlasting tribe with some rushes in the foreground.
+the Everlasting tribe with some rushes in the foreground.
 This area is a southeast facing fill slope that gets some shade in late afternoon.
 We just finished a week in which temperatures hit 105°.
 It touched 100° again yesterday.